Planning a Trip to Grand Teton National Park: 7 Mistakes to Avoid

 #7 Not Visiting Yellowstone National Park on the same trip

-Lake below the mountain and surrounded by trees in Yellowstone National Park
+Lake surrounded by trees in Yellowstone National Park

 Last up on the list of Grand Teton mistakes we have not visiting Yellowstone.